-As with all Low-E coated glasses, when the coating is facing up, it will reflect radiant heat and so will require a longer furnace cycle time to achieve the same uniform temperature as for uncoated glass of the same tint and thickness.
-Note that with the coated side facing up, the bottom surface will run hotter and the glass will need to be watched for roller marking or center-rub ('Skunk Stripe' or 'Belly Rub') from temporary, concave surface up, warping during heat-up.
+As with all low-e coated glasses, when the Pilkington Solar-E[TM] coating, with an emittance of 0.17, is facing up, it will reflect radiant heat and so it will require a longer furnace cycle to achieve the same uniform temperature as uncoated glass of the same tint and thickness.
+Note that with the coated side facing up, the bottom surface will run hotter and the glass will need to be watched for roller marking or center-rub ('Skunk Stripe' or 'Belly Rub') from temporary, concave surface up, warping.